 If two days are what your client has to spare and you see them only one of those days, it’s best to allow a day of rest in between (Friday and Sunday workouts) if possible.
 If workout days are back to back, still hit all the movements on both days but work in different rep ranges so that you’re challenging different muscle fibers.

 You might assign a circuit for them to do on their own where the weight is light and the reps are in the 20-30 range.
-And then the session you have with them you might do a push/pull routine in the 6 to 10 rep range.
+Then the session you train with them, program a push/pull routine in the 6 to 10 rep range.
 Even if they’re a little sore from their circuit, they’ll work past it pretty quickly and you will be targeting the fresher Type II fibers rather than the fatigued Type I fibers.